mixxxdj/manual/source/chapters/user_interface.rst

   Clicking cycles through all the options.

 **Microphone Volume Meter**
- It display the microphone volume input signal strength.
+  This displays the microphone volume input signal strength.

 **Microphone Gain Knob**
   Use this knob to adjust the gain of the microphone output.
 Try to keep the